commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 6. Similarly, while the fit to length data is also improved owing to that model tuning methods now used, it is still far from desirable with a consistent pattern in the residuals whereby mid-size fish are underestimated and larger fish are overestimated in the model.
 In conjunction with the retrospective results this suggests that the model may be underestimating large recruitment events.
 Better estimation of selectivity in both the fishery and the survey will be necessary to improve the fit of length data.

 7. Recruitment of the 2013-2018 year classes was substantial and above the long term average.
 These strong year classes are driving the increase in biomass that has occurred over the last several years.
 These recruitment events are in line with what is seen in the federal assessment, although the increase evident in the NSEI population is not as steep as that seen in the federal assessment.
-These fish are still not fully mature or fully grown and thus biomass is likely to continue increasing over the next several yers as these fish grow and mature into the population.
+These fish are still not fully mature or fully grown and thus biomass is likely to continue increasing over the next several years as these fish grow and mature into the population.
 However, they are likely still less than optimal size from a price standpoint and may still be subject to high release rates.

 8. Retrospectives patterns in the model are satisfactory.
 The model demonstrates a slightly positive bias in spawning biomass of 5% indicating that the model tends to overestimate spawning biomass.
 The bias in recruitment is also low on average, although individual years can be quite biased (up to 200%).
 In general, the model overestimates recruitment during low recruitment periods and underestimates recruitment during periods of high recruitment.
 Given the strong evidence that the population has experienced a recruitment boom over the last several years it is likely that the size of those year classes is somewhat underestimated and the population will see continued growth for several more years.